100+ Fashion Terms Everyone in the Industry Should Know

 Pantone

-A universal color-matching system used across fashion, design, and manufacturing.
+A universal color-matching system used throughout fashion, design, and manufacturing.
 Pantone provides standardized color codes that allow teams, vendors, and factories to communicate shades with precision.
-It helps guarantee consistent color reproduction across fabrics, trims, and prints.
+It helps guarantee consistent color reproduction in fabrics, trims, and prints.

 Placement Print